LeoLi225/LDY/index.md

 ## Intended Users
 This documentation is targeted at the following users:

--Beginner to intermediate developers who are looking to customize their discord servers.
+* Beginner to intermediate developers who are looking to customize their discord servers.
--Software development teams who are looking to customize their discord server to better fit their use.
+* Software development teams who are looking to customize their discord server to better fit their use.

 ### Dependencies